Ars-Digitale/java-21-study-guide/docs/module-01/data-types.md

 # Java Data Types and Casting

-As we saw before in the [Module 1: Syntax Building Blocks](syntax-building-blocks.md), Java has two categories of data types:
+As we saw before in the [Syntax Building Blocks](syntax-building-blocks.md), Java has two categories of data types:

 - **Primitive types**
 - **Reference types**